 The Jewish Law Students Association seeks to provide cultural and religious support to students, regardless of background or belief, to educate the student body about the cultural and religious beliefs of the Jewish people, and to better the greater community through Tzedakah, and acts of goodwill.

-Latino/Latina Law Students Association (LLSA)
+Latinx Law Students Association (LLSA)

 LLSA’s main objective is to help incoming students make a smooth transition into the College of Law by providing a tutor/mentor program.
-The group invites to campus outstanding Latino/Latina lawyers to speak with students.
+The group invites to campus outstanding Latinx lawyers to speak with students.
 It assists the College of Law in recruiting students, sponsors social events, volunteers in the community, and co-sponsors the Minority Pre-Law Conference.

-Myra Bradwell Association for Women Law Students (WLS)
+Myra Bradwell Women's Law Society (WLS)

 WLS focuses on the concerns of women, both in the College of Law and in the profession.
 The organization raises awareness of women’s issues through speakers, seminars, and informal discussions; and raises money for education and philanthropy.
 The group also sponsors luncheons with faculty members and other social and educational events.